-Accounting for Maytag labor and shipping cost changes due to different offshoring plans by Whirlpool and Haier exacerbates the difference in the impact of the two potential acquisitions on consumer welfare.
-This is because a Whirlpool acquisition in this case not only leads to a reduction in competition but also the forgoing of cost reductions from the offshoring of a greater fraction of Maytag's production abroad.
 At the same time, the difference in the number of jobs maintained in the U.S. grows as well.
-Overall, if we consider consumer welfare only, each job needs to be worth \$220,000 per year for the Whirlpool acquisition to be better for U.S. domestic welfare if we consider consumer welfare and jobs only and \$31,000 if we also consider industry profits.
+The cost reductions due to offshoring lead to 24 fewer U.S. jobs after a Whirlpool acquisition (front-loaders from Mexico becoming cheaper) and 51 fewer U.S. jobs after a Haier acquisition.
+Overall, if one considers consumer welfare only, each job needs to be worth \$402,000 per year for the Whirlpool acquisition to be better for U.S. domestic welfare if one considers consumer welfare and jobs only and \$355,000 if one also considers industry profits.